sunidhii09/Image-Restoration/README.md

 ```

 Replace the path with the path to the image you want to restore and colorize, and the output path with the desired path to save the output image.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Adjust the README file according to your project specifications, including proper citations, license information, and any other relevant details.
-Additionally, provide detailed instructions on how to use the project and any customizations or options available.